jamoma/JamomaCore/readme.txt

 'ruby update.rb'

-3) Wait until it is doneÉ
+3) Wait until it is doneï¿½

 4) When the update process is finished, you have the latest version Jamoma repository
 --------------------------------------------------